mrgenco/fullstackstripe/README.md

 Node.js with Express Framework,
 <br/>
 ### Servers
-UI is hosted on [Netlify](https://www.netlify.com/) as a Single Page Application
+UI is hosted on [Netlify](https://www.netlify.com/) as a Static Web Application
 <br/>
-API is running on [Google Cloud-Run](https://cloud.google.com/run) as a Fully Managed Serverless Container
+API is running on [Azure Portal](https://azure.microsoft.com/en-us/features/azure-portal/)